openstack/os-ken/doc/source/tls.rst

 ********************

 If you want to use secure channel to connect OpenFlow switches, you need to use TLS connection.
-This document describes how to setup Ryu to connect to the Open vSwitch over TLS.
+This document describes how to setup OS-Ken to connect to the Open vSwitch over TLS.